ProfCyberNaught/php_user_login_system/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+We operate a **Code of Conduct** on this project and you can find more details by viewing our documentation: https://github.com/ProfCyberNaught/php_user_login_system/blob/main/code_of_conduct.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 You can also join the discussions board.
 Don't forget to give the project a star!
 Thanks again!

+Further details can be found via our CONTRIBUTING.md page: https://github.com/ProfCyberNaught/php_user_login_system/blob/main/CONTRIBUTING.md

 1. Create an Issue (if one does not already cover your contribution)
 2. Discuss your issue with the project maintainer (use discussion board if required)